UMAprotocol/UMIPs/UMIPs/umip-35.md

 As discussed in the `What is the potential for the price to be manipulated on the chosen exchanges?`, manipulation could occur at either at the spot layer or the futures layer on each of the each of the aforementioned exchanges.
 To disrupt BTC or ETH spot of futures on the biggest exchanges globally would require capital at the highest scale, and the dislocation, were it to be caused, would be short-dated due to the efficiency of those markets.

 Further, towards expiration, the front-month futures will become less liquid and easier to manipulate in terms of required capital.
 As such, we will ensure that the expiration of the synths using these price identifiers will expire a week _before_ any of the constituent futures in the basket expire.
 This way, we will minimize this attack vector.

+Lastly, as a form of manipulation resistance, per some of the feedback, CeFi exchanges already have clamps around their swap funding rates to mitigate a persistent dislocation, and based on empirical analysis the +-25% bounds on the basis for both BTC and ETH seemed more than generous, and adds to the economic security around the synthetics to ensure sponsors do not get liquidated in a way that is not consistent with the term structure itself.

 2. How could this price ID be exploited?